YinHK-gameDev/unity-learn/user interface/UI Toolkit/UXML/reusable UXML.md

 #### Override multiple attributes

-You can specify more than one attribute per override.
+You can **specify more than one attribute per override**.
 For example, the following syntax finds any element in the instance named `player-name-label`, and

 -   Overrides the default value of its `text` attribute with the new value, `Alice`.
 -   Overrides the default value of its `tooltip` attribute with the new value, `Tooltip 1`.